CSIprinceton/workshop-july-2023/hands-on-sessions/day-4/9-metadynamics/README.md

 Some example scripts are provided in the Jupyter Notebook ```Analysis.ipynb```.

 ### Questions
+- How does the system behave in the absence of bias potential?
+Why is the bias potential needed?
 - How does the FES change with temperature?
 - How does the temperature affect the stability of the liquid and the solid?
 - Can you calculate chemical potentials as a function of temperature?